-Datemaki (伊達巻) is a traditional sweet rolled omelette typically eaten as part Japanese New Year’s food (osechi ryori, 御節料理).
-Served in a lacquered jubako (special square boxes similar to lunch box), it is made with eggs mixed with fish or shrimp paste and sweetened with sugar and mirin.
+Datemaki (伊達巻) is a traditional sweet rolled omelette typically eaten as part of Japanese New Year’s food (osechi ryori, 御節料理).
+Served in a lacquered jubako (special square boxes similar to lunch boxes), it is made with eggs mixed with fish or shrimp paste and sweetened with sugar and mirin.

 Among all the dishes for osechi ryori, datemaki often stands out for its bright sunny color and unique shape.
 It is by far my favorite dish among the new year foods and I always look forward to eating it every year.
-The sweet and savory flavor and almost-cake like texture makes it a popular choice for the whole family!
+The sweet and savory flavor and almost cake-like texture make it a popular choice for the whole family!

 You can often find pre-made datemaki being sold at Japanese grocery stores during this time of the year, but it is really easy to make it from scratch.
 I’ll show you how to achieve the perfect datemaki at home.